Researcher, Department of History and Civilization

 Photo Credit: Tayiana Chao, Save The Railway Project (Kenya), www.savetherailway.com.

 Norman Aselmeyer is a historian in the Department of History and Civilization at the European University Institute in Florence, Italy.
 Previously, he was a Research Associate at Freie Universität Berlin in Germany, where he also served as Assistant Editor of Geschichte und Gesellschaft.
-He has held fellowships at the German Historical Institute in London (2016) and at the University of Nairobi, Department of History and Archaeology, in Kenya (2017).
-Currently, he is a visiting researcher at the University of Wisconsin-Madison.
+He has held fellowships at the German Historical Institute in London (2016), at the University of Nairobi (2017), and at the University of Wisconsin-Madison (2018).
+He is currently affiliated with the Centre for Modern Oriental Studies (ZMO) in Berlin.

 Since September 2015, he is working on a dissertation on spatial transformations in East Africa related to the construction of the Uganda Railway (see ‘Research’).
 His work is supervised by Lucy Riall and Stéphane Van Damme.
 Norman’s current research interests include, inter alia, the global history of East Africa and the Indian Ocean, urban history, the history of food and health, and the history and theory of historiography (see ‘Publications’).